 Therefore, when you have a dream that your teeth are being pulled out by a dentist or simply falling out, it’s a sign of heightened stress and anxiety.

-These dreams can also signify that you're in a situation which you cannot ‘’chew’’ or find your way through.
+These dreams can also signify that you’re in a situation that you cannot ‘’chew’’ or find your way through.

 In situations when you’re unable to handle a challenge you’re facing, you may feel weak and incapable.

 This feeling of not being powerful enough leaks into the unconscious mind, resulting in stress dreams where your teeth fall out.

 On the other hand, dreams about losing your teeth can also represent a general loss in real life.

 3. Being Late for An Important Event or Meeting

 It’s possible to constantly dream about turning up late for school, work, a date or even missing a flight.